mawillcockson/valheim-lxd/README.md

 sudo snap install lxd
 ```

-_note: only `snapd` is not installed by default. the others are given for completeness_
+_note: only `snapd` is not installed by default.
+The others are given for completeness._

 ### Installing LXD

 [LXD][] provides both `lxd`, which is what runs on the remote computer, and `lxc`, which is what these scripts use to configure the server. `lxc` can run on a local computer, or on the remote computer.
-For running these scripts directly on the remote computer, first follow this section to ensure the remote computer is setup, and then go to the [Running Locally](#running-locally).
+Whichever computer will be running the Valheim server will need LXD installed.

-For setting up the remote computer, first, install LXD.
-[The website has installation instructions for all the supported Linux distributions][install lxd].
+[The LXD website has installation instructions for all the supported Linux distributions][install lxd].
 On Debian and Ubuntu, it looks like this:

 ```sh
 sudo apt install snapd